theodds/2024-ISBA-Short/README.md

 The canonical reference manual for installing R packages can be found on CRAN at
 <https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages>.
-Note that you will need the usual R build tools installed as well, which you may already have installed.
+Note that you will need the usual R build tools installed as well.

 - For Windows, see this link: <https://cran.r-project.org/bin/windows/Rtools/rtools44/rtools.html>.
 - For macOS, you will need Xcode that you can get from the App Store.